 I will not cover that in this blog post because it is everywhere on the web.
 However, if you do not know about the learning styles (auditory, kinesthetic, and visual), make it a priority to learn about them immediately!

-Temperament plays a humongous role in learning – and most everything else too.
+Temperament plays a humongous role in learning – and almost everything else too.

 Basic knowledge of the four temperaments enables you to create processes and environments conducive to learning.
-It has implications in how people engage in processes and how to create fulfilling experiences.
+It has implications for how people engage in processes and how to create fulfilling experiences.

 Here’s a quick rundown of the four temperaments from the model I like (True Colors):